 I’m a content linking strategist, though most industry people call what I do link building.
 Link building is a vague term that really doesn’t do justice to the process.
 From my start back in the early nineties I’ve preached that link building is, at the highest levels, a mix of public relations, marketing, branding, and advertising.
 I’ve been helping site earn links since before Google existed, but thanks to Google’s purchase of DejaNews, you can see evidence of my work as far back as 1995.
 Here’s an ancient post I made for the company Sea Ray Boats.

 When Google appeared, I was a beneficiary by accident.
 Google validated what I’d already been doing, recognizing the role merit-based links and citations play in identifying high caliber content.
 Soon, other engines followed and the linking gold rush began.
 Everyone wanted more links.
 But link chasers miss the most fundamental truth about links, which is that the most valuable links will be earned due to deserving content.

-A big part of my philosophy is based on the belief that the easier any link was to get, the less value that link will have.
-Any link that can be had without a mediary scrutinizing the content for quality and relevance is unlikely to be trusted by a search engine’s algorithm or a person.
+A big part of my philosophy is based on the belief that the easier any link is to get, the less value that link will have.
+Any link that can be had without a mediary scrutinizing the content for quality is unlikely to be trusted by a search engine’s algorithm or a person.
 My services are not what brings traffic to your Web site.
 You must be producing content that someone wants to see, or no amount effort on my part will help.
 The ultimate success of your site depends on the value and usefulness of the content you deliver.
 The surfer sees through hype in a minute.
 It’s about content, not hype.
 Your site either has it or it doesn’t.